International Arbitration in Lebanon: Recognition and Enforcement of Arbitral Awards

 Competent Authorities:

-• A party must submit:
+Filing Requirements: A party seeking recognition and enforcement must submit:

-• The original award or a certified copy;
+• The original award or a certified copy.

-• The original arbitration agreement or a certified copy;
+• The original arbitration agreement or a certified copy.

 • Proof of legitimate interest.